Juhani Tyrväinen

-Juhani Tyrväinen (born 11 September 1990) is a Finnish professional ice hockey forward who currently plays for Luleå HF in the Swedish Hockey League (SHL).
+Juhani Tyrväinen (born 11 September 1990) is a Finnish professional ice hockey forward who currently plays for the german hockey team Kölner Haie in the German Hockey League (DEL).

 Playing career

 Tyrväinen played at the junior level with the Lahti Pelicans, he made his professional debut with the Pelicans in the SM-liiga during the 2010–11 season.

 Following his ninth season in the Liiga in 2018–19, Tyrväinen left HIFK and opted to move to the SHL as a free agent, signing a two-year contract with Luleå HF on 23 April 2019.

 Juhani's brother Antti Tyrväinen also plays professionally with the Lahti Pelicans.